St Mary-le-Bow

-St Mary-le-Bow is internationally famous for its bells, which also feature in the nursery rhyme 'Oranges and Lemons'.
+St Mary-le-Bow is widely known for its bells, which also feature in the nursery rhyme "Oranges and Lemons".
 According to legend, Dick Whittington heard the bells calling him back to the city in 1392, leading him to become Lord Mayor.
 Traditionally, anyone born within earshot of the bells was considered to be a true Londoner, or Cockney.

 The church suffered severe damage by the Luftwaffe in the Second World War as part of the Blitz, like many churches in London.
-The interior was reduced to a shell and though the tower survived, fire damage meant the bells crashed to the floor.
+The interior was reduced to a shell, and though the tower survived, fire damage made the bells crash to the floor.
 The church was sympathetically restored to its pre-war condition by Laurence King from 1956 to 1964.
 The church was awarded Grade I listed status, the highest possible rating, on the National Heritage List for England, whilst still a shell in 1950.

 History

 Foundation

 Though archaeological excavations suggest an earlier Saxon building may have stood on the site prior to the Norman Conquest, the first confirmed church dedicated to St Mary on Cheapside was built by Lanfranc, Archbishop of Canterbury, in 1080.
 Lanfranc, who was William the Conqueror's archbishop brought over from Normandy, founded the church as part of the Norman policy of dominating London.
 Three major buildings were constructed as part of this policy; St Paul's Cathedral, the Tower of London, and a church on Cheapside.

 The church at Cheapside was dedicated to St Mary and was constructed from Caen stone from Normandy, the same stone used in the Tower of London.
 The architect for the Tower of London was Gundulf, Bishop of Rochester, who may have also designed the first St Mary-le-Bow.
 This early church was built on two levels, with a lower undercroft partially below street level and the upper church, built above it.
 The lower church was constructed first and featured round stone arches, which were a novelty at the time.
 This led to the church being known as Sancta Maria de Arcubus (St Mary of the Arches), a name which eventually became St Mary-le-Bow, bow being an old name for arches.